Composing Custom Pipelines¶

 The simplest way to run a custom pipeline is through ACERunner:

-from ace_next import ACERunner, Sample, Skillbook
+from ace import ACERunner, Sample, Skillbook

 runner = ACERunner(pipeline=pipe, skillbook=skillbook)